Top of the pageCheck Your Symptoms

 - Rest and protect an injured or sore groin area for 1 to 2 weeks.
 Stop, change, or take a break from any activity that may be causing your pain or soreness.
 Don't do intense activities while you still have pain.
 A pulled muscle (strain) in the groin can take several weeks to heal.

-- Cold will reduce pain and swelling.
-Apply an ice or cold pack right away to reduce swelling.
-Apply the ice or cold pack for 10 to 20 minutes, 3 or more times a day.
+- Put ice or a cold pack on the affected area for 10 to 20 minutes at a time.
+Try to do this every 1 to 2 hours for the next 3 days (when you are awake).
 A bag of frozen peas or corn may work as a cold pack.
 Protect your skin from frostbite by placing a cloth between the ice and your skin.
 After 48 to 72 hours, if the swelling is gone, you can apply warmth to the area that hurts.

 - While you recover from a groin injury, wear underwear that supports the injured area.
 Females can use workout underwear or shorts with a snug fit.
 For males, it's best to wear jockey shorts with a snug fit rather than boxer shorts.